Our Living Hope

 As God salvages each of us and washes us by the shed blood of the Lamb, we have a life changing experience of salvation.
-We find a shift occurs because our self-confidence leaves and our confidence now resides in Christ Jesus.
+We find a shift occurs because our self-confidence leaves and our confidence now reside in Christ Jesus.
 It is through this process that we are saved when we become broken in repentance, submissive, and surrendered.
 It is then that hope can give us a wonderful replacement for confidence in ourselves.
 When we have hope in Christ, we can say with confidence “I have hope in God.”
 Our hope is in God and Jesus Christ, not ourselves.
 Thus, hope is alive, because it is by the resurrection of Jesus Christ.
 “Blessed be the God, and Father of our Lord Jesus Christ, which according to his abundant mercy hath begotten us again unto a lively hope by the resurrection of Jesus Christ from the dead, To an inheritance incorruptible, and undefiled, and that fadeth not away, reserved in heaven for you.
 Who are kept by the power of God through faith unto salvation ready to be revealed in the last time.”
 (1 Peter 1:3-5) “Paul, an apostle of Jesus Christ by the commandment of God our Savior, and Lord Jesus Christ, which is our hope.”
 (1 Timothy 1:1)

 Hope and Sanctification